Kevin Garnett's Success and Achievements in Timeline

 A closer look at the biggest achievements of Kevin Garnett.
 Awards, milestones, and records that define success.

-Kevin Garnett, nicknamed "the Big Ticket," is a retired American professional basketball player who spent 21 seasons in the NBA.
-Widely regarded as one of the greatest power forwards ever, he was renowned for his intensity, versatility, and defensive prowess.
-Notably, he is one of only five players in NBA history to win both the NBA Most Valuable Player Award and the NBA Defensive Player of the Year Award.
+Kevin Garnett, nicknamed "the Big Ticket", is a retired American professional basketball player who spent 21 seasons in the NBA.
+Considered one of the greatest power forwards ever, Garnett was renowned for his intensity, versatility, and defensive prowess.
+He is one of a select few NBA players to have won both the NBA Most Valuable Player Award and the NBA Defensive Player of the Year Award, solidifying his legacy as a dominant and impactful player.

 1995: McDonald's All-American and NBA Draft

-In 1995, Kevin Garnett was named a McDonald's All-American at Farragut Career Academy and was selected fifth overall by the Minnesota Timberwolves in the NBA draft, becoming the first player drafted directly from high school in 20 years.
+In 1995, Kevin Garnett was named a McDonald's All-American at Farragut Career Academy and also received a national player of the year award.
+He entered the 1995 NBA draft and was selected as the fifth overall pick by the Minnesota Timberwolves, making him the first player drafted directly out of high school in 20 years.

 1999: All-NBA Third Team